belianu/sfds-android/README.md

-# sfds-android
-Signals From Deep Space.
+# Signals From Deep Space
 Wrapper for the use of sharedflow types in view of a communication system through kotlin coroutines for android.

+Development in progress, updates coming soon.
+Suggestions, opinions, pull requests, etc. are welcome.